kpachhai/alchemy-block-insights-component/DOCUMENT.md

 ## Step by Step Tutorial on How to Implement the Component

-Please refer to the previously provided README for the complete step-by-step guide on implementing this component within a Web3 DApp.
+Please refer to the [README](./README.md) for the complete step-by-step guide on implementing this component within a Web3 DApp.

 ## Go-To-Market Strategy